 - Tableau 2020 A-Z: Hands-On Tableau Training for Data Science (Udemy)

-Best Overall: Data Visualization with Tableau Specialization (Coursera)
+Best for Certification: Data Visualization with Tableau Specialization (Coursera)

 Nail the basics of Tableau and create a portfolio-worthy data viz or data story with this top-rated online Tableau course from UC Davis.